 The fees do not cover accommodation costs.
-In Camden, the weekly fees for accommodation in 2023/2024 ranged from £203 to £288 per week over a 40, 48 or 50-week contract depending on hall of residence and catering options.
+In Camden, the weekly fees for accommodation for 2024 entry ranged from £213 to £312 per week over a 40, 48 or 50-week contract depending on hall of residence and catering options.